 To view the 2017-2018 academic calendar, please click here: 2017-2018 Academic Calendar.

 Student Enrollment Verification

-Students may obtain verification of enrollment by contacting Leslie Tobakos, Registrar, Financial Aid & Admissions Manager (248-645-3360) or Vanessa Lucero Mazei, Student Services Coordinator and Assistant Registrar (248-645-3306).
+Students may obtain verification of enrollment by contacting Leslie Tobakos, Registrar, Financial Aid & Admissions Manager (248-645-3360) or Vanessa Lucero Mazei, Student Services Manager, Admissions Coordinator + Assistant Registrar (248-645-3306).